jamestjsp/SLICOT_C/docs/CONTRIBUTING.md

 Follow this sequence precisely:

 ### 2.1 Analyze Documentation (Crucial for Edge Cases)
-- Review the function's HTML documentation (e.g., `doc/AB05OD.html`).
+- Review the function's HTML documentation (e.g., `doc/AB05OD.html`)
-- Study the corresponding Fortran example files (`examples/*.dat`, `examples/*.res`, `examples/T*.f`).
+- Study the corresponding Fortran example files (`examples/*.dat`, `examples/*.res`, `examples/T*.f`)
-- Consult the general SLICOT standards (rep96-1.pdf), especially sections on:
+- Consult the general SLICOT standards (`rep96-1.pdf`), especially sections on:
-  - User Interface Standards (Sec 2.2), particularly problem dimensions (2.2.6) and leading dimensions (2.2.7).
+  - User Interface Standards (Sec 2.2), particularly problem dimensions (2.2.6) and leading dimensions (2.2.7)
-  - Programming Standards (Sec 2.3), particularly error checking for input parameters and zero dimensions (2.3.10).
+  - Programming Standards (Sec 2.3), particularly error checking for input parameters and zero dimensions (2.3.10)
-  - Workspace formulas and query mechanisms (Sec 2.2.10).
+  - Workspace formulas and query mechanisms (Sec 2.2.10)
 - Pay extremely close attention to how the specific Fortran routine is documented to handle zero-dimension inputs (e.g., `N=0`, `M=0`).
 Understand if it's a valid quick-exit case (often `INFO=0`) or an error.
-This dictates the C wrapper's validation logic.
+This dictates the C wrapper's validation logic
-- Determine if `NULL` pointers are acceptable for arrays that become effectively zero-sized due to other dimension parameters.
+- Determine if `NULL` pointers are acceptable for arrays that become effectively zero-sized due to other dimension parameters

 ### 2.2 Prepare/Verify Test Data
 **Option A (For larger datasets):**
 - Locate the `.dat` file in `examples/` (and the corresponding `.f` example program and `.res` results file).
-These are primary sources for understanding data structure and expected outputs.
+These are primary sources for understanding data structure and expected outputs
 - Create a corresponding CSV file in `tests/data/`.
-Use lowercase for the filename.
+Use lowercase for the filename
 - The first row **MUST** be a header.
-Choose clear, unique names.
+Choose clear, unique names
-- Copy numerical data from `.dat` into subsequent CSV rows.
+- Copy numerical data from `.dat` into subsequent CSV rows

 **Option B (Preferred for small datasets ~10 samples):**
 Define test data directly in the C++ test fixture.